History of U.S. foreign policy, 1776–1801: XYZ Affair

 Adams's term was marked by disputes concerning the country's role, if any, in the expanding conflict in Europe, where Britain and France were at war.
 In the 1796 elections, the French supported Jefferson for president, and they became even more belligerent at his loss.
 Nevertheless, when Adams took office, pro-French sentiment in the United States remained strong due to France's assistance during the Revolutionary War.
 Adams hoped to maintain friendly relations with France, and he sent a delegation to Paris, consisting of John Marshall, Charles Cotesworth Pinckney and Elbridge Gerry, to ask for compensation for the French attacks on American shipping.
 When the envoys arrived in October 1797, they were kept waiting for several days, and then finally granted only a 15-minute meeting with French Foreign Minister Talleyrand.
 After this, the diplomats were met by three of Talleyrand's agents.
 Each refused to conduct diplomatic negotiations unless the United States paid enormous bribes, one to Talleyrand personally, and another to the Republic of France.
 The Americans refused to negotiate on such terms.
 Marshall and Pinckney returned home, while Gerry remained.

 In an April 1798 speech to Congress, Adams publicly revealed Talleyrand's machinations, sparking public outrage at the French.
 Democratic-Republicans were skeptical of the administration's account of what became known as the "XYZ affair."
 Many of Jefferson's supporters would undermine and oppose Adams's efforts to defend against the French.
-Their main fear was that war with France would lead to an alliance with England, which in turn could allow the allegedly monarchist Adams to further his domestic agenda.
+Their main fear was that war with France would lead to an alliance with Britain, which in turn could allow the allegedly monarchist Adams to further his domestic agenda.
 For their part, many Federalists, particularly the conservative "ultra-Federalists," deeply feared the radical influence of the French Revolution.
-Economics also drove the divide between Federalists and Democratic-Republicans, as Federalists sought financial ties with England, while many Democratic-Republicans feared the influence of English creditors.
+Economics also drove the divide between Federalists and Democratic-Republicans, as Federalists sought financial ties with Britain, while many Democratic-Republicans feared the influence of British creditors.